In 2025, What Medical Schools Require Casper?

 Whether or not you need to take the test depends on the schools you are applying to.

-Only certain schools require applicants to take a Casper test, but more and more schools are added to the list each year.
+Only certain schools require applicants to take a Casper test, but the list fluctuates each year.

 How to Decide Which Medical Schools to Apply to (12 Important Questions)